02 Dec 2022

 New members are a sign that you’re building a movement and your influence is growing.
 Make sure you point this out to them and use it in your own communications.
 Local decision-makers will sit up and take notice when people who've never campaigned before get involved in climate action.

-4. Write a welcome email
+4. Arrange a welcome phone call

 Working effectively as a group